-The concierge team is also knowledgeable and creative when it comes to ideas for helping you keep your children entertained.
-Ask at the concierge desk for ideas or email them in advance of your stay.
+We love nothing more than making sure the whole family enjoys their time in Rome, and our concierge team is full of knowledge and creative ideas to keep your children entertained.
+Visit their desk for a chat, or email them in advance of your stay.

-If you require any assistance in organising your trip to Rome, feel free to contact our concierge at +39 06 47812 737 or email them.
+If you require any assistance in organising your trip to Rome, feel free to contact our concierge on +39 06 4781 2737 or email them.

 A changing-room and small lockers for personal belongings are available in the gym.